Location: Washington, D.C., USA

-GSA has provided a recent geoscience M.S. or Ph.D. graduate with an interest in public policy, science communication, and outreach, the opportunity to spend a year in DC as the GSA Science Policy Fellow.
+GSA is seeking an early-career geoscience graduate to spend a year in Washington, D.C. as the 2023-2024 GSA Science Policy Fellow.
 The “in-house” fellow works with GSA’s Director for Geoscience Policy to bring science and scientists into the policy process.
-The fellow acts as a science policy liaison, keeping GSA members informed, involved, and represented in national policy, including research funding, energy and natural resource assessments, climate change policy, and natural hazard mitigation and response.
-The fellow also works closely with GSA’s Geology and Public Policy Committee on geoscience initiatives, including developing society-wide position statements on national issues.
+The fellow acts as a science policy liaison, keeping GSA members informed, involved, and represented in national policy in areas such as research funding, energy and natural resource, climate change, and natural hazard mitigation and response.

 Fellow activities include: